ironpython2001/CodingTest/README.md

 Therefore, the flow should work as follows:

-1. 1)A **SupplierService** returns supplier data, which can be used to understand whether a supplier is external or not
+1. A **SupplierService** returns supplier data, which can be used to understand whether a supplier is external or not
-2. 2)If the supplier is **not external** , invoice data can be retrieved through the **InvoiceRepository** class
+2. If the supplier is **not external** , invoice data can be retrieved through the **InvoiceRepository** class
-3. 3)If the supplier is external, invoice data can be retrieved through the **ExternalInvoiceService** class
+3. If the supplier is external, invoice data can be retrieved through the **ExternalInvoiceService** class
-4. 4) **ExternalInvoiceService** invokes a separate system, which might fail.
+4. **ExternalInvoiceService** invokes a separate system, which might fail.
 However, data from this system is regularly backed up in a failover storage.
 A **FailoverInvoiceService** class gives access to that storage.
 It is ok to return failover data when **ExternalInvoiceService** fails.
 5. 5)Failover data might be not fresh.
 A timestamp property indicates when it has been originally stored.
 If this date is older than a month, it means that it has not been refreshed.
 In this case, the **GetTotalSpend** method should fail.
 6. 6)When ExternalInvoiceService is offline, usually calls tend to **timeout** , which means that the method takes long to complete.
 Therefore, after 3 consecutive errors, we want to **bypass** ExternalInvoiceService and go to FailoverInvoiceService **directly** , with the same logic as before.
 After 1 minute, we can try to re-enable ExternalInvoiceService again.